MonolithProjects/terraform-libvirt-vm/README.md

 - creates one or more VMs
 - one NIC per domain, connected to the network using the **bridge interface**
-- setup network interface using DHCP or static
+- setup network interface using DHCP or static configuration
 - cloud_init VM(s) configuration (Ubuntu+Netplan complient)
 - test the ssh connection